Yvitex/Obsidian_Notes/Computer Science/Arduino/Arduino.md

 ![[Pasted image 20220621052904.png]]

 ## Capacitors
-[[capacitor]] filters our the voltage to be steady.
+[[Capacitor]] filters our the voltage to be steady.
 This functionality is also used in [[rectifier]] that makes triangular voltage graph to become perfect sinusoidal.
 ![[Pasted image 20220621053117.png]]